 The real success and consistency over the long term in selling options is using expirations further out.

 I appreciate the email.
 Those are very wise words.
-Too bad this email came after two devastating losses the newsletter experienced in 2016 (150% and 69% losses before commissions).
+Too bad this email came after three devastating losses the newsletter experienced in 2016 (150%, 78% and 69% losses before commissions).